StoccoDavide/acme/docs_build/sphinx/features.rst

 -  virtual method `isSegment` which returns a `bool` type;
 -  virtual method `isTriangle` which returns a `bool` type;
 -  virtual method `isDisk` which returns a `bool` type;
+-  virtual method `isBall` which returns a `bool` type;
--  virtual method `isAabb` which returns a `bool` type;
+-  virtual method `isClampable` which returns a `bool` type;
+-  virtual method `clamp` which returns maximum aminimum values alog the three axes.

 Class `none`
 ------------

 The `none` class is a publicly inherited class from `entity`.
 Its aim is to represent nothing than nothing.
-As will be later explained if we exploit the the polymorphism this class will represent the null intersection between objects.
+As will be later explained if the C++ polymorphic behaviour is exploited this class will represent the null intersection between objects.
 The `none` class is a non-abstract class with no members.
 The implemented methods only override the virtual ones defined in the base class `entity`.

 Class `line`
 ------------